dgerabagi/data-curation-environment/flattened_repo.md

 ### Case Study 033: Selection State Desynchronization Due to Auto-Add Race Condition

--   **Artifacts Affected:** `src/client/views/context-chooser.view/view.tsx`, `src/client/components/file-tree/FileTree.utils.ts`
+-   **Artifacts Affected:** `src/client/components/file-tree/FileTree.utils.ts`, `src/client/views/context-chooser.view/view.tsx`
--   **Cycles Observed:** C25
+-   **Cycles Observed:** C25, C26
--   **Symptom:** When "Automatically add new files to selection" is enabled, a newly created file is added to the "Selected Items" list but cannot be removed by unchecking its checkbox.
-The UI state becomes desynchronized.
+-   **Symptom:** When "Automatically add new files to selection" is enabled, a newly created file is added to the "Selected Items" list but cannot be removed by unchecking its checkbox or its parent directory's checkbox.
+The UI state becomes desynchronized, leaving the item "stuck" in the selection.
 -   **Root Cause Analysis (RCA):** The bug is caused by a race condition on the frontend.
-The file watcher on the backend triggers two separate events almost simultaneously: a `ForceRefresh` message (for the file tree structure) and an `ApplySelectionSet` message (for the updated selection).
-The `ForceRefresh` handler was incorrectly designed to also request the latest selection state, creating two conflicting sources of truth for the selection.
-It was possible for the selection state (`checkedFiles`) to update from the `ApplySelectionSet` message before the file tree state (`files`) was updated from the `ForceRefresh`.
-If the user then clicked the checkbox, the state update logic would try to find the new file node in the old, stale file tree, fail to find it, and therefore fail to update the selection.
+After a file is created, the backend sends two messages in close succession: an `ApplySelectionSet` message (to update the selection) and a `ForceRefresh` message (to update the file tree structure).
+It is possible for the user to interact with the UI after the selection state (`checkedFiles`) has been updated but before the file tree state (`files`) has been rebuilt.
+If the user unchecks a parent directory in this state, the uncheck logic traverses the *stale* file tree, fails to find the newly added file (as it's not in the old tree structure), and therefore fails to remove it from the selection set.
--   **Codified Solution & Best Practice:**
-    1.  **Decouple Client-Side Refreshes:** The `ForceRefresh` message handler on the client must only be responsible for refreshing the data it's named for: the file tree.
-It should not also trigger a request for selection state.
-The selection state must only be updated when the client receives an explicit `ApplySelectionSet` message from the backend.
-This removes the race condition.
-    2.  **Resilient State Utilities:** Client-side utilities that operate on state (like `addRemovePathInSelectedFiles`) should be defensively coded.
-In this case, if the utility is asked to remove a file path that exists in the selection set but cannot be found in the file tree (due to temporary staleness), it should still proceed to remove the path from the selection set to ensure the UI remains responsive to the user's intent.
+-   **Codified Solution & Best Practice:** The uncheck logic must be made resilient to a temporarily stale file tree.
+When unchecking a directory, in addition to removing descendants found via tree traversal, a secondary, path-based check must be performed.
+The logic must iterate through the current selection set and defensively remove any file path that is a string-descendant of the directory being unchecked (i.e., `filePath.startsWith(directoryPath)`).
+This ensures the user's intent is respected even if the component's state is momentarily out of sync.

 ---